Crump-Lab/Functional-Assessment-of-Cancer-Therapy---General/README.md

 - Emotional Well-Being: ge1, ge2, ..., ge6
 - Functional Well-Being: gf1, gf2, ..., gf7

-Each item should be scored from 0-4 according to the FACT-E questionnaire guidelines.
+Each item should be scored from 0-4 according to the FACT-G questionnaire guidelines.

 ## Project Description
 We publish the protocol on [protocols.io](https://www.protocols.io/workspaces/crump-lab).
 The data will be stored on [Dataverse](https://borealisdata.ca/dataverse/crump_lab).